dotnet/docs-maui/docs/fundamentals/resource-dictionaries.md

 ## Merge resource dictionaries

-Resource dictionaries can be combined by merging one or more `ResourceDictionary` objects into another `ResourceDictionary`.
+Resource dictionaries can be combined by merging one or more <xref:Microsoft.Maui.Controls.ResourceDictionary> objects into another <xref:Microsoft.Maui.Controls.ResourceDictionary>.

 ### Merge local resource dictionaries

-A local `ResourceDictionary` file can be merged into another `ResourceDictionary` by creating a `ResourceDictionary` object whose `Source` property is set to the filename of the XAML file with the resources:
+A local <xref:Microsoft.Maui.Controls.ResourceDictionary> file can be merged into another <xref:Microsoft.Maui.Controls.ResourceDictionary> by creating a <xref:Microsoft.Maui.Controls.ResourceDictionary> object whose `Source` property is set to the filename of the XAML file with the resources:

 ```xaml
 <ContentPage ...>